KarelPeeters/HwLang/design/priorities.md

   * non-static (with self param)
   * with `inout`/`ref` self param, to mutate it in-place

+* track drivers by masks instead of the current binary thing we're doing
+  * applications:
+    * allow multiple blocks/instances to drive different bits of the same signal/reg
+    * make combinatorial loop checking easier(?) or at least more correct

 * for utilities, we need something more more convenient than a module and more powerful then an interface + functions
   * or is the "reg" trick inside functions enough?